What Is Liminal Space And How Does It Affect You?

 Non-physical liminal spaces

 In addition to places that have liminal qualities, there are also non-physical liminal spaces.
 Rather than actual places, these are liminal mental states.
-This liminal period is most often a result of transitional moments that make you feel like you have a new identity or role.
-Listed below are some situations that often leave many people in a liminal space.
+Liminal periods are most often the result of transitional moments that give you the sense of a new identity or role.

 Divorce

 Marriage is often seen as a beginning.
-The wedding may seem like an entry into a new life, and the years of a marriage a journey.
-The lives we start with our partners can make us feel like truly different people.
+The wedding may seem like an entry into a new life and the following years of a marriage like an ongoing journey.
+The lives we start with our partners can give us the sense that we have become truly different people.

-Divorce, however, often happens unexpectedly, so it can leave you feeling like you don't know where you are, or sometimes even who you are.
+Divorce, however, often happens unexpectedly, so it can leave you thinking you don't know where you are, or sometimes even who you are.
 Additionally, divorces can seem to drag on, leaving people at a loss as to what to do or what will happen next.

-In your life journey, there are certain destinations you expect to reach, but divorce can be a weigh station between destinations, especially after years of marriage.
+In your life journey, there are certain destinations you expect to reach, and divorce can seem like a waystation between destinations.
 When you've devoted years of your life to a marriage, it can be hard to see who you are and where you're going without that relationship.

 Job loss

 Jobs are also milestone markers in your life.
-For most people, a job loss is a place in between one job and another new job.
+Losing your job can put you in a particularly stressful liminal space, as you may be scrambling to find a new job and avoid income loss.
 Job loss can be an especially difficult place to be after you've been employed for a long time.

 Moving to a new place

-Moving to a new city involves a physical move, but the liminal state you might find yourself in could be very much a mental space.
-You know exactly where you are, physically and geographically, but you may not know where you are as a person.
+While relocating likely involves some physical liminal spaces, you may very well find yourself in a mental liminal space throughout the process as well.
+You know where you are physically and geographically, but you may not know where you are as a person.

 You might have to make a new beginning for yourself in a new physical place.
 You could be confused as to how you fit into this new community, especially if you’re outside of your home country.
-Moving can involve making new friends or even leaving behind a family that you are accustomed to having around.
-All these changes put us into a liminal, or threshold, space.
+Moving can involve leaving behind a community and making new friends.
+All of these changes can put us into a liminal mental space.

 Liminality in the human mind

 Liminality is as much a state of the human mind as it is a particular place.
-Indeed, the places that exude a sense of liminality are quite normal as far as structures go.
-It's only in the context we give them in our minds that they become unusual.
+Indeed, the places that exude a sense of liminality are usually unremarkable as far as physical structures go.
+It's only in the context we give them that they become unusual.

 Liminality in art, literature, and nature

 Creation and art have a unique relationship with liminality.
-Capturing this idea of liminality in art has been a key to many creative careers.
-Creatives can utilize the idea of liminality in various art forms.
-It provokes an emotional response in people, just like physical liminal spaces evoke particular feelings.
-Think about how often you hear stories about "coming of age".
+Capturing the idea of liminality in art has been key to many creative careers.
+Liminality can provoke an emotional response in people, just like physical liminal spaces can evoke particular feelings.
+Think about how often you hear stories about "coming of age."
 Coming of age is a classic tale of liminality that describes the time period when one is not quite an adult but no longer a child.

-Artists themselves can be said to enter a liminal state when they create.
-There is a place of liminality that is a state of creative being.
-It is the place where you have the potential to act but have not yet done so.
-When you are about to create a thing, you are in that space.
-Perhaps that is why so many writers or other artists feel anxiety before getting started, even if it's their one-thousandth project.
+Artists themselves can be said to enter a liminal state when they create, a place where they have the potential to act.
+Perhaps that is why so many writers or other artists feel anxiety before getting started, even if they have engaged in the creative process many times before.

 Nature can provide a sense of both creativity and liminality.
 Being in slower-paced, quiet, and relatively people-free natural places can feel both unsettling and peaceful.
-This experience provides such a different space both physically and mentally than many of us are accustomed to in our day-to-day lives.
+This experience provides a different space both physically and mentally than many of us are accustomed to in our day-to-day lives.
 Nature can make us feel more in touch with ourselves and trigger mental or spiritual liminality as we hover in a different state of being.
 It can also trigger a creative liminal state simply by observing the inherent creativity of all that is natural around us.
-This includes the shapes of leaves, the running of water over stones and sand in a stream, the rustle of wind through the canopy, the multitude of colors, and the vibrancy of flowers, for example.
+This creativity and beauty includes the shapes of leaves, the running of water over stones and sand in a stream, the rustle of wind through a tree canopy, the multitude of colors in a forest, and the vibrancy of flowers.

 Liminality in philosophy, theology, and cultural studies

-The Latin word “liminal” also makes its appearance in academia and the humanities.
-Author and theologian Richard Rohr writes that liminal spaces should be introspective places rather than unsettling places.
-To him, “liminal” is a word meaning “threshold between one stage of life to another.”
-As a result, these can be seen as positive spaces where genuine newness can begin and a bigger world is revealed.
+Liminality is also thoroughly discussed in academia and the humanities.
+Author and theologian Richard Rohr writes that liminal spaces should be considered introspective rather than unsettling.
+He argued that liminality refers to the “threshold between one stage of life to another.”
+Therefore, liminal spaces can be viewed in a positive way, as places where genuine newness can begin and a bigger world is revealed.

 Liminal dreaming